 Here’s a summary of accounting methods for small business owners:

-In some cases, you can use a variety of these methods to get different perspectives onto your business.
+In some cases, you can use a variety of these accounting methods to get different perspectives on your business.
 For example, you might use the cost basis method for high-value equipment and cash basis accounting for your financial statements.

-Now that you know the difference between the two most commonly used accounting methods for small business and the benefits and pitfalls of each, you can confidently decide which method works best for your business.
+Now that you know the differences between cash vs. accrual basis and the benefits and pitfalls of each, you can confidently decide which accounting method works best for your business.